I'm mortal now. In fact, I'm the only Three in the whole darn universe. So I gotta worry about protecting myself.

 - The Dark Nest Trilogy has the Killiks, several castes of insectoids with a Hive Mind.
 Naturally, they are extremely disposable, particularly compared to the Joiners, people of other species who were more or less absorbed into that hive mind and retain some vestige of individuality.
 The Killiks regard themselves that way, since it doesn't matter for them if individuals get lost as long as the hive lives on.
 A Jedi Joiner shares their opinion; she works with a succession of members of the caste that relays communication best and is extremely fragile.
 Many of this caste get killed under her, all of them referred to by the caste name, and her reaction is always "Damn it.
 When does the next one get here?"

 - The Buggers in Enderís Game don't even care about individual deaths among their own species, but killing a single Hive Queen is seen as an atrocity about on a level with what humans think of genocide.
+This is partially due to their Bizarre Alien Biology, as the worker drones aren't sentient, meaning that only killing a Hive Queen actually kills a person.
 The Blue and Orange Morality involved in this culture clash is what started the war; the bugs didn't think humans would mind them killing a few thousand workers because that's essentially how their societies greet each other.
 It takes two lopsided wars (that humanity barely survives) before either species figures out the misunderstanding (though they still have no idea how to actually talk to each other).
 The Buggers are deeply aghast at the number of unique individual humans they killed in the wars, and thus fairly resigned to their fate when humanity retaliates by pushing the Buggers to the brink of extinction.

 - The Gonne invokes this trope, killing off people who might be able to replicate it.
 "One of a kind is special."